-4. Tax credit for filing on time: A 3% tax credit is available for those taxpayers filing tax returns on time (the 5% tax credit rule terminated on a sunset date of 31 December 2018).
+4. Tax credit for filing on time: A 3% tax credit is available for those taxpayers filing tax returns on time.

 Gift tax is calculated by applying the marginal tax rates, ranging between 10% and 50%, to the tax base, as in the following table: